alexeilebedev/openacr/README.md

 ## Setup and Installation

-Presently, the project only builds on CentOS Linux.
-It has been tested on
+Presently, this project has been tested on the following distributions:

 * RHEL 7.0
 * RHEL 7.3
 * CentOS 7.6

+The following compilers are supported:

+* g++ 4.8

 The MariaDB packages are required in order to build mysql2ssim and ssim2mysql tools.